RavanH/orange-confort-plus/readme.txt

 == Description ==

+This plugin adds the [Orange Confort+](https://confort-plus.orange.com/index_en.html) toolbar to your WordPress website.

-[Orange Confort+](https://confort-plus.orange.com/index_en.html) aims to enhance user experience on your website.
+Orange Confort+ aims to enhance user experience on your website.
 It works best when your website is fully accessible because it does **not** fix website accessibility issues: blocking points stay blocking points, with or without Orange Confort+.

-The Orange Confort+ toolbar was created by Orange.
+The Orange Confort+ service was created by Orange.
 It provides significant assistance to users with motor, visual or cognitive disabilities (such as dyslexia), and improves the user experience for all.

 = Toolbar features =